flashwing-04/showtime-website-project-archive/content/ws20/master/m3-deep-3d-pathfinding/_index.md

 {{<image src="banner.jpg">}}

 {{<section title="Our Project">}}
 We want to perform three-dimensional pathfinding by using machine learning instead of established algorithmic approaches.
-For this we researched different training concepts and looked into existing publications on this topic, which were mainly for 2D.
+For this, we researched different training concepts and looked into existing publications on this topic, which were mainly for 2D.
-Based on those we created prototypes that can also work in 3D environments and developed our own concepts for generalizing the resulting models.
-To produce the necessary training data we created our own configurable world generator.
+Based on thos, we created prototypes that can also work in 3D environments and developed our own concepts for generalizing the resulting models.
+To produce the necessary training data, we created our own configurable world generator.
 {{</section >}}

 {{<section title="Generative Adversarial Networks">}}